MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 ## Purpose

-You can use the new Embedding SDK API to embed multiple visualizations in a client's webpage, with high performance that is similar as loading one OOTB Library dossier page.
+You can use the new Embedding SDK API to embed multiple visualizations in a client's webpage, with high performance that is similar as loading an out-of-the-box Library dossier page.

 Custom visualizations are also supported.
 To embed custom visualizations, you should deploy them on MicroStrategy Library first.
-For how to deploy custom visualizations on MicroStrategy Library, please refer to [Deploy a Custom Visualization](https://www2.microstrategy.com/producthelp/Current/VisSDK/Content/topics/HTML5/Deploying_a_custom_visualization.htm).
+To deploy custom visualizations on MicroStrategy Library, refer to [Deploy a Custom Visualization](https://www2.microstrategy.com/producthelp/Current/VisSDK/Content/topics/HTML5/Deploying_a_custom_visualization.htm).

 ## Requirements

-You need to use a new js bundle `embedding-component-alpha.js`:
+You must use the js bundle, `embedding-component-alpha.js`:

 ```html
 <script type="text/javascript" src="https://demo.microstrategy.com/MicroStrategyLibrary/javascript/embedding-component-alpha.js"></script>
 ```

-the js bundle is also in the web-dossier war, in the same directory as `embeddinglib.js`.
+The js bundle is also in the web-dossier war, in the same directory as `embeddinglib.js`.

 ## Example Code

-To embed multiple visualizations, after refering `embedding-component-alpha.js`, you need to write the code as below:
+To embed multiple visualizations, after refering `embedding-component-alpha.js`, use the code shown below:

 ```js
 try {